TEACHING

-The topics she has covered in her teaching include the following; All of them are taught in the public sector contexts:
+The topics she has covered in her teaching include the following:

 - civil service reform